 - Assign an audio file you have recorded and placed in your audio library

-- Create a text-to-speech audio by typing in text that will be transformed into audio
+- Create a text-to-speech audio by typing in text that is transformed into audio

-In addition to configuring the initial audio a caller will hear, you can also play audio:
+In addition to configuring the initial audio a caller hears, you can also play audio:

 - At the end of the timeout period